Left Continue shopping

 • Otisan – for gentle cleansing

-Ointments and Topical Treatments
+Balms and Topical Support

-How to Use Ear Medications Properly
+How to Use Ear Products Properly

 Correct technique matters.
 Improper use can reduce effectiveness or worsen the problem.